Nexandr/machine-learning-01/single-variable-linear-regression/project_readme.md

 Its just a simple single variable linear regression model I made when I first discovered what gradient descent meant.
 Apparently you can use vectorization but I did not understand how that worked so I did it using iterative algebra.

+Update: added a vectorization version as well yippie

 ## What does this code do?
 takes a series of (x,y) pairs, learning rate, and iterations to be done, trains itself on that data for said amount of iterations, is able to predict the values of other data